Proxying cross-domain requests using Symfony 2

 curl_close($ch);

-You have a basic setup.
-Now we are going to add cookie support to our ajax proxy.
+You now have a basic setup.
+Next, let's add cookie support to the AJAX proxy.

 Why do we need cookies?

-Recently I needed to integrate Symfony 2 application with WordPress portal.
-Authentication is done on the Wordpress side, and Symfony application is using WordPress cookies to authorize users for accessing protected features.
+In my case, I had to integrate a Symfony 2 application with a WordPress portal.
+Authentication was handled on the WordPress side, while the Symfony application relied on WordPress cookies to authorize users for accessing protected features.

 // Get all cookies from Symfony request object